Friday, October 4, 2024

 Tues Oct 1

-We left the anchorage late after finishing some more rigging tasks
+We left the anchorage late after finishing some more rigging tasks.

 To Nyack

-Put motor on dinghy.
+Put the motor on the dinghy.
 Tested motor.

 Walked through Beacon